jackmoore/jackmoore.github.io/autosize.md

 ### About CSS transitions

-You may want to use a CSS transition on the height of a textarea, but not want to show the transition when autosize is first applied.
-For example, if you had a textarea that was already pre-filled with text and you wanted to show a non-transitioned autosize on page load.
-The easiest solution would to add the class associated with the transition *after* autosize has been assigned:
+You may want to use a CSS transition on the height of a textarea, but not want to show the transition when Autosize is first applied.
+For example, if you had a textarea that was already pre-filled with text and you wanted to show a non-transitioned Autosize on page load.
+The easiest solution would to add the class associated with the transition *after* Autosize has been assigned:

 ```
 var $ta = $('textarea');